 A Good Bad Movie

 'The Asylum’s' numerous productions are the Marmite of independent cinema - you either love them or hate them?
-Film snobs may turn up their noses at the low production values and fast turnover that may leave some rough edges - cliches, a cheesy line or two, some intentional (others unintentional) deadpan performances.
-And let's not forget the small budget CGI effects which at times standout like a sore thumb, or a foreboding iceberg.
+Film snobs may turn up their noses at the low production values and fast turnover that may leave some rough edges.
 These, however are not necessarily bad things and those who prize a little more thinking out of the box movie making, will appreciate 'Titanic II'.

-Writer, director and star Shane Van Dyke (son of screen legend Dick Van Dyke) appreciated the idea that less is definitely more dispensing with the prolonged romantic story line of Cameron’s blockbuster, and opted for the classic disaster movie formula; the inevitable estranged couple destined to find each other again, the corporate tycoon boasting the ship’s invulnerability, and that lone voice of dissent expressing concerns of the ship’s rushed construction.
+Writer, director and star Shane Van Dyke (grandson of screen legend Dick Van Dyke) appreciated the idea that less is definitely more opting for the classic disaster movie formula; the inevitable estranged couple destined to find each other again, the corporate tycoon boasting ignoring th,e doom and gloom forecasts and that lone voice of dissent expressing concerns of the ship’s rushed construction.
 Whereas previous films about the Titanic highlighted the class divisions within the liner, Van Dyke inserted a not so subtle message about the devastating effects of climate change.

 In front of the camera he also seems to relish in his role as playboy Hayden Welsh the slimy corporate spoilt brat who soon discovers his selfless bravado, all for love.
 As director Van Dyke gets some solid performances from Marie Westbrook as ship’s physician and Walsh's lost love Amy Maine, the typical heroic damsel struggling to escape in distress, whilst D.C.
-Douglas straight laced performance as the Titanic II’s captain with a penchant for stating the obvious - “Looks like history is about to repeat itself.”
-Bruce Davison as coast guard Captain James Maine is the real star cast attraction and in putting in a stellar performance mixing hurried urgency with authoritative determination with perfect timing it's not hard to see why he is simply never out of work, whilst remaining one of Hollywood’s underrated talents.
+Douglas gives a deadpan turn as the Titanic II’s captain with a penchant for stating the obvious - “Looks like history is about to repeat itself.”
+Bruce Davison as coast guard Captain James Maine is certainly a star cast attraction with a solid performance mixing hurried urgency with authoritative determination and perfect timing it's not hard to see why he is simply never out of work, whilst remaining one of Hollywood’s underrated talents.

-The plot not only retreads the original story, but also draws elements from other ocean disaster films.
-Think Titanic meets Poseidon Adventure meets The Abyss.
-The film boasts many impressive visuals for a straight to DVD production.
-They may not hold a candle to the worst works of Industrial Light and Magic but do produce some stand-out scenes.
+The plot not only retreads the original story, but also draws elements from other ocean disaster films - think Titanic meets Poseidon Adventure.
+The film boasts many impressive visuals for a straight to DVD production with some stand-out scenes that look epic.
 The Titanic II liner itself looks every bit as larger than life as its predecessor, sailing gracefully across the Atlantic and the scenes of the giant tsunami tidal waves with the big blocks of ice look chillingly menacing.
 Where the drama and scale come together is the inevitable fatalistic sinking ship, and it is a finale that on the whole does not disappoint.